 When I was twelve, and boarding school emptied for a rare weekend exeat, it was he who came to collect me, who drove me back to Springfield Close, to my Nana’s face-powder dusted hugs and home cooking, to patrol the twilight with him and Patchy, and to sleep in a room whose Toucan with a pint of Guinness lamp distracted me from a strange bed long enough for sleep to come.

 And it was my Grandad who wrote to comfort the teenage me when a once-in-a-lifetime school art trip to Florence was screwed over by passport/parent problems.
 I still have that letter – the effort it cost him to write it evident in every word wrestled to the page, every shaky curlicue and wobbly sweep of the pen.
-Once forthright and athletic, age and arthritis ultimately rendered his hands incapable, leaving him at the mercy of jam-jars.
+Once forthright and athletic, age and arthritis had rendered his hands incapable, leaving him at the mercy of jam-jars.

 I don’t know why my mother said what she did, people save the shrapnel from their own wounds and sometimes they blast you with it, but a part of my childhood was shot through the heart – burnt to ashes more effectively than any crematorium.
 And for what?
 She never mentioned it again.

-Twenty years on and I know I never really believed the Colonel story but the flicker of doubt still flares sometimes, when I’m spreading toast and hear my mother’s voice reminding me how my grandad ‘liked some bread with his jam’, or form-filling at the doctor’s – ‘Tick the box if you or anyone in your family has suffered from the following: Anaemia, Angina, Arthritis, Cancer, Diabetes… ‘ It feeds a growing fear that when I’m eventually compelled to seek answers there’ll be no-one left to give me any.
+Twenty years on and I know I never really believed the Colonel story but the flicker of doubt still flares sometimes, when I’m spreading toast and hear my mother’s voice reminding me how my grandad ‘liked some bread with his jam’, or form-filling at the doctor’s – ‘Tick the box if you or anyone in your family has suffered from the following: Anaemia, Angina, Arthritis, Cancer, Diabetes… ‘ It feeds a growing fear that when I’m finally compelled to seek answers there’ll be no-one left to give me any.
 Time, so boundless at first blush, is a shrinking prison, and it now seems to me ever more important to know the truth, to render the furrows ploughed into memory as accurately and authentically as possible.

 How else can you know who you are?